-Architectural technicians specialise in the application of technology in architecture.
-An integral supporting role on the design team they provide professional, technical guidance and innovative solutions.
+Architectural Technicians specialise in the application of technology in architecture, an integral supporting role on the design team providing professional technical guidance.

 Salaries depend on location, employer and level of responsibility.
 Salaries and career options also improve with chartered status.